hoangTuan1996/core/README.md

 {
     use EloquentNestedSet;

-    const ROOT_ID   = 99999; // the root node id, default: 1
+    const ROOT_ID = 99999; // The root node id, default: 1
-    const LEFT      = 'lft'; // the left position column name of a node, default: 'lft' const RIGHT     = 'rgt'; // the right position column name of a node, default: 'rgt' const PARENT_ID = 'parent_id'; // the parent's id column name of a node, default: 'parent_id'
+    const LEFT = 'lft'; // The left position column name of a node, default: 'lft' const RIGHT = 'rgt'; // The right position column name of a node, default: 'rgt' const PARENT_ID = 'parent_id'; // The parent's id column name of a node, default: 'parent_id' /**
+     * The queue connection to handle tree when create, update and delete a node.
+     * Settings it in config/queue.php of your project.
+     * Default: null => run immediately instead queue */
+    const QUEUE_CONNECTION = 'sqs';
 ```

 Note: the values of the left and right columns accept negative values which need some processing logic